 This is where family trusts become genuinely powerful for entrepreneurs and business owners.

 The Setup: You create an irrevocable family trust and gift shares of your private company into it.
 At the time of the gift, the shares are worth $1 million (your cost basis or fair-market value).
 You file a gift tax return claiming the transfer.
-That $1 million counts against your lifetime gift tax exemption ($13.61 million in 2024, indexed annually).
+That $1 million counts against your lifetime gift tax exemption, which is unified with the estate tax exclusion and stands at $15,000,000 for 2026, indexed for inflation in later years (IRS).
+(Older articles still quoting $13.61 million are citing the 2024 figure.)

 Jurisdiction Shopping: Where to Domicile Your Trust